Police launch investigation into former neurologist Dr Michael Watt

 “We realise this will be a traumatic time for many people and we will endeavour to give regular updates throughout this investigation.”

-People can contact the police in relation to the investigation into the clinical practices of Michael Watt in a number of ways outlined below.
+People can contact the police in relation to the investigation into the clinical practices of Dr Watt.

+In addition to the online reporting platform, there is also the phone helpline, 0800 051 6071.